How to survive the Dutch winter: weather, clothing, and more

 I arrived here from South Africa and had time to ask locals for advice on how to shop for proper cold-weather clothes before Dutch winter hit.
 Even so, my first winter here was incredibly tough.

-In retrospect, though, there were a lot of simple changes that I could have made to a lot of icy misery.
+In retrospect, though, there were a lot of simple changes that I could have made to avoid a lot of icy misery.

 If you’d like to avoid making the same mistakes that I did, here’s a handy guide on everything you need to know about surviving a Dutch winter! ☃️